ksarith/Astroid-miner/Propulsion_Economy_isru/module-getm.md

 **Secondary / bonus capability**
 When mission parameters allow, precise trajectory targeting and material ejection (coilgun, 10⁴ m/s) for terraforming precursor delivery or orbital construction supply.

+Supplemental Mass-Ejection Propulsion (Uranus Ejector) Some swarm modules include a waste-mass ejector (“Uranus Ejector”) that converts non-product material—volatile excess, regolith fines, failed prints, and spent reactants—into directed reaction mass.
+This system is supplemental, not primary: it supports station-keeping, despin, momentum exchange, emergency Δv, and long-duration efficiency gains by eliminating dead mass, but does not replace dedicated propulsion or power-based drives.
+Availability, thrust, and ISP are bounded by waste stream composition and processing state, making the ejector opportunistic rather than mission-critical.

 **Tertiary capability**
 Rogue-unit recovery: probe, intercept, and physically disable/capture non-compliant swarm members (0.1% risk mitigation).